tweedegolf/storage-abstraction/publish/AdapterGoogleCloud/README.md

 # Google Cloud Storage Adapter

-This adapter is a peer dependency of the [storage abstraction package](https://www.npmjs.com/package/@tweedegolf/storage-abstraction).
-It provides an abstraction layer over the API of the Google cloud storage service.
+An adapter that provides an abstraction layer over the API of the Google cloud storage service.

+This adapter is one of the adapters that is meant to be used as a plugin of the [Storage Abstraction package](https://www.npmjs.com/package/@tweedegolf/storage-abstraction).
+However it can be used standalone as well, see [below](#standalone).

+The [API](https://github.com/tweedegolf/storage-abstraction/tree/master?tab=readme-ov-file#adapter-api) of the adapter abstracts away the differences between the API's of cloud storage services.
+The API only supports the basic, most commonly used cloud service operations such as creating a bucket, storing files and so on.

+It is also possible to access all the specific functionality of the cloud service API through the service client of the adapter, see [here](https://github.com/tweedegolf/storage-abstraction/tree/master?tab=readme-ov-file#getserviceclient).

 If you are new to the Storage Abstraction library you may want to read [this](https://github.com/tweedegolf/storage-abstraction/blob/master/README.md#how-it-works) first.